Herman Mashaba: ‘There’s a way out of difficult circumstances’ | Photo: Tonya Hester

 This interview was first published by Thislife Online in 2016

 HERMAN, 58, WAS BORN NEAR PRETORIA, SOUTH AFRICA, to Mapula, an uneducated domestic worker.
 After a challenging childhood, at the age of 25 he defied his restrictive circumstances to found Black Like Me, South Africa’s first black-owned hair company.
 Later, as the executive chairman of Lephatsi Investments, a massive mining and construction company, he lectured on business leadership both globally and at home, mentored young entrepreneurial hopefuls, and was awarded an honorary doctorate in business administration.
 In 2013 he instituted a court case against the Department of Labour and bargaining councils to amend the labour laws he says are crippling our poor communities.
-Elected Mayor of Johannesburg in August 2016, Herman has been married to his wife Connie for more than 30 years and they have two children, Khensani (22) and Rhulani (19).
+Elected Mayor of Johannesburg in August 2016, a position from which he resigned in October 2019, Herman has been married to his wife Connie for more than 30 years and they have two children, Khensani (22) and Rhulani (19).

 ‘I WAS BORN on 26 August 1959 in Ga Ramotse, a remote rural village in Hammanskraal, about 30km north of Pretoria, South Africa.
 The village consisted of clustered mud homes reached by dusty red roads lined with peeling gum trees.
 My grandfather, having high hopes for my future, named me Highman, which made me the butt of many jokes amongst my peers until I changed it to Herman later in life.

 When I was two my father died, leaving my mother, Mapula, to earn a living for her four younger children (our eldest brother, Pobane, was old enough to fend for himself).
 My mother, being unqualified for any other job, left home to become a domestic worker in Johannesburg, leaving my three school-going sisters to bring me up.